LUWIZ

 Claude isn't citing you yet?

-Our free GEO audit pinpoints exactly why, and the priority actions to become a source Claude chooses.
+Our free GEO audit pinpoints exactly why, and the priority actions to become a source Claude chooses to cite.

 Questions fréquentes

-No. Like other LLMs, Claude's search engine does not render JavaScript.
-If your content only appears after client-side execution, Claude cannot see it.
+No. Like other LLMs, Claude's web search does not render JavaScript.
+If your content only appears after client-side execution, Claude doesn't see it.
 Server-side rendering (SSR) or static HTML is essential to be read, then cited.

-How do I know if Claude cites my site?+
+How do I know if Claude is citing my site?+

-Ask Claude the real questions your audience would ask with web search enabled, and note which URLs it displays as sources.
-Repeat the exercise across your strategic queries.
-No official analytics tool reliably surfaces these citations yet, so manual tracking remains the benchmark.
+Ask Claude real questions from your audience with web search enabled, and note the URLs shown as sources.
+Repeat across your strategic queries, with and then without web search.
+No official analytics tool reliably surfaces these citations: structured manual tracking remains the reference in 2026.

-Does FAQPage schema help with getting cited by Claude?+
+Does FAQPage schema help with being cited by Claude?+

 Yes.
-Structured markup, especially FAQPage, clarifies the meaning of your content and acts as a strong signal for generated answers, including AI Overviews.
-It makes it easier to extract short, self-contained passages that Claude can reuse directly.
+Structured markup, especially FAQPage, clarifies the meaning of your content and is a strong signal for generated answers and AI Overviews.
+It makes it easier to extract short, self-contained passages that Claude can reuse as-is.

 Should I block Anthropic's crawler in robots.txt?+

-No, not if you are aiming for AI visibility.
-The ClaudeBot user-agent must be able to access your pages so Claude can retrieve and cite them.
-Blocking this crawler means deliberately excluding yourself from answers Claude generates with web search.
+No, if you're aiming for AI visibility.
+The ClaudeBot user-agent must be able to access your pages so Claude can retrieve and cite them via web search.
+Blocking this crawler means deliberately excluding yourself from generated answers.

 Cyril Quesnel